stringfestdata/advancing-into-analytics-book/README.md

 ![Cover image](cover.jpg)

-## This repo along with the book is not finalized and still in production; proceed with caution.

 Data sources and scripts for _Advancing into Analytics: From Excel to R and Python_ by George Mount (O'Reilly, 2021).